jayantrai/reduxwithreact/README.md

 3. To change the state we dispatch actions and reducers process the changes.
 4. All the reducers receive all the actions.

+Technologies Used:
+1. React
+2. React
+3. Fetch